mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 ### **1a- Reviewing new feedback from users and customers**

 New feedback from users and customers is sent to the [Insights Board](https://mattermost.productboard.com/insights).
-Typically these are submitted by fellow product managers, support, customer success managers, or sales through integrations with email, Zapier, Zendesk, or others.
+Typically these are submitted by fellow Product Managers, Support, Customer Success Managers, or Sales through integrations with email, Zapier, Zendesk, or others.

 When in the Insights Board, you can either go to your [Personal Inbox](https://mattermost.productboard.com/insights/my-inbox) or a [Shared Team Inbox](https://mattermost.productboard.com/insights/shared-inbox) to review feedback.
 When you find something relevant to your initiatives, highlight it in the notes and click the pencil icon to attach it to a feature.